What Is Surname And Last Name

 Q: What is genetic genealogy?
 A: Genetic genealogy is the use of DNA testing in combination with traditional genealogical research to trace family histories and uncover ancestral origins.
 It can provide insights into the genetic connections between individuals with the same surname.

 Q: How do I start researching my family history?
-A: Start by gathering information about your immediate family and recent ancestors.
-Utilize online resources, consult genealogical societies, and explore historical records.
+A: Start by gathering information about your immediate family and recent ancestors. use online resources, consult genealogical societies, and explore historical records.
 Be patient, persistent, and prepared to encounter challenges along the way.

 Conclusion